Mecha-Weasel/spittoon/FAQ.md

 -----------------------------
 Q: What happens if/when the developer returns to being actively engaged with FoF?

-A: Hopefully, all this becomes irrelevant.
+A: Hopefully, all this becomes IRRELEVANT.
 Nothing done with these updates should interfere with the developer pushing out updates via Steam and negating the need for these updates.
 Players should not be impacted in any way.

 [6] Windows Installer warnings?
 ------------------------------